 Sip a cocktail while observing the most beautiful sunsets from the terrace of the sky bar at Hotel Mediterraneo, the Bar Della Colona in Hotel Lorelei, or the shared balcony in Sant’Angelo in front of the Hotel Mediterraneo.

 13. Fine dining

-Pamper yourself with fine dining in one of the Micheline star restaurants in Sorrento with a Micheline Star Chef, enjoying the beautiful atmosphere of the place.
+You can pamper yourself with fine dining in one of the Micheline-star restaurants in Sorrento with a Micheline Star Chef, enjoying the beautiful atmosphere of the place.

 You must try the best ice cream and treats from the ice cream shop “Davide,”http://www.gelateriadavidsorrento.it/ is an excellent place to stop and enjoy the most delicious and wide choice of ice cream in the city.
 David offers many kinds of Nutella desserts, ice cream, spaghetti, waffles, And more; you can live the experience by making authentic Italian gelato at the demonstration classes he offers.

 From Sorrento with Love ❤

 P.S.
 I would be glad to read what you enjoyed most in Sorrento in the comments below.
 Also, I am ready to answer any questions you have related to this blog post.

 You may find it exciting to discover some tips on grocery shopping in Sorrento